 (that’s a baby skunk she’s “loving” from her forest friends collection!)

 In beautiful, serendipitous fashion, today I came across this post called “Live so the poems can find you” (guest post by Joanna Paterson) on Patti Digh’s blog, 37 Days.
+I love it when that happens.

 Here is how the author puts the phrase “live so the poems can find you” into practice: